-Overnight: Hotel Pilgrims, Katmandu
+Overnight: Hotel Pilgrims, Kathmandu

-Today, after a well deserved sleep-in, head out to explore some of Kathmandu’s most exciting landmarks and attractions.
-First will be stop Durbar Square, where you will learn about the Malla and Shah rules of Kathmandu valley.
+Today, after a well-deserved sleep-in, head out to explore some of Kathmandu’s most exciting landmarks and attractions.
+First stop will be Durbar Square, where you will learn about the Malla and Shah rules of Kathmandu valley.
 Next it’s off to Asan bazaar.
-Here you’ll get a guided tour of the local market and learn how to make sense of the seeming chaos of people, bicycles, and motorbikes.
+Here you’ll get a guided tour of the local market and learn how to make sense of the seeming chaos of people, bicycles and motorbikes.
 Sample Nepali spices and herbs and understand the economies of local clothing and Tibetan wholesale items.

 Break for lunch outside the market and then head to the beautiful stupa of Swayambunath.
 Perched atop a hill in the Kathmandu valley, this UNESCO World Heritage site is a famous Buddhist monument and pilgrimage site.
 On your way up to the stupa, keep you eyes peeled for the holy monkeys that play in the surrounding forest and bathe in the fountains of Swayambunath.
 Learn about the history of this monument, then watch as the sun sets over the Himalayan peaks outside the valley.

 Today, head to Rayale Village in Kavrepalanchowk district, just outside the Kathmandu valley where you’ll be based for the next five days.
 During your time in the village, you’ll stay with a local Nepali family and dig into your service projects.
 The specific projects will be defined closer to the program start date, as that will allow us to better assess the needs of the village, but could include construction, education, or environmental service.

 During the days, work hard on your service projects and in the evenings spend time soaking in the deep but friendly culture of Nepal.
 Learn Nepali cooking with your homestay family, play games in the village, and live the traditional life.